DanielYohai/PluralsightProject0/tasks.md

         """ This is docstring for setUp method...
         Method called to prepare the test fixture.
-        This is called immediately before calling the test method.""" pass
+        This is called immediately before calling the test method."""

+        pass

     def tearDown(self):
         """ This is docstring for tearDown method...
         Method called immediately after the test method has been called and the result recorded."""

         pass

-    def test_Assert1(self):
-        """ This is docstring for test_Assert1..."""
-        self.assertTrue(0, True)

-    def test_AssertDoesObjectExistInDirectory(self):
-        """ This is docstring for test_AssertDoesObjectExistInDirectory..."""
-        self.assertTrue(os.path.exists, True)

-    def test_AssertIsObjectFile(self):
-        """ This is docstring for AssertIsObjectFile..."""
-        self.assertTrue(os.path.isfile, True)

 ## END DEFINE CLASSES (UNITTESTS)